LeonelEduardoo/leoneleduardoo/README.md

 - 🔭 I’m currently working on Personal Project
 - 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about
-- 📫 How to reach me: ...
-- 😄 Pronouns: Ele/He
-- ⚡ Fun fact: Hope

 ##
 <strong> Linguagens de Programação </Sttrong>